 Destination Food Tour

 I highly recommend food tours when visiting any new or international destination.
 The guides are very informative and know many hidden mom-n-pop restaurants that are a must to visit.
 We’ve gone on food tours in Penang, Bangkok and Seoul, and each one was fantastic.
-Check out tripadvisor for the 10 Best Food Cities & Food Tours in the World.
+Check out Viator.com for the best things to see, do and eat in every city.

 Ethnic Cooking Class or Cooking Class with a World-Renown Chef

 Cooking classes when visiting a new country have become increasingly popular.
 To kick it up a notch, find out if a famous chef is doing any type of demonstrations.
-Many chefs are including special one-on-one sessions to connect with their audience.
+Many chefs are including special one-on-one sessions to connect with their audience in person and online.
 Chef Pedro Miguel Schiaffino of Malabar Restaurant in Lima does special workshops, pisco tastings and private dinners.

 Experience For The Wine Lover